ashiklom/forte-drake-lesson/README.md

 (Note that you can restore the file with e)

-Now, click the boxes next to both the deleted `FoRTE-canopy.Rproj` and our `forte-canopy-drake.Rproj` to stage them.
+Now, click the boxes next to both the deleted `FoRTE-canopy.Rproj` and our `forte-canopy-git.Rproj` to stage them.
 Notice that the files were combined and a purple `R` (for "rename") appears beside them.
 What happened?
 Basically, git is being clever -- whenever you replace one file with another one that is sufficiently similar, git by default assumes you are renaming (or moving) the file rather than creating a new one.